Mental Health Awareness in Chinese Schools

 To do so, teachers will have to actively and openly talk about mental health issues in the classroom.
 Mental health issues need to be taught to students in a systematized way that involves the students’ families.

-Today, mental illness is still a highly stigmatized subject in many parts of China, especially in areas outside big cities like Shanghai and Beijing.
-Schools have an important role to play in shifting attitudes and making mental health problems an integral part of health and wellness classes.
+Today, mental illness is still a stigmatized subject in many parts of China, especially in areas outside big cities like Shanghai and Beijing.
+Schools have a role to play in shifting attitudes and making mental health problems an integral part of health and wellness classes.

 Employee benefit plans come in various forms.
 Some focus only on providing health benefits to teachers, while others provide a more holistic wellness program that also targets issues like work burnouts and workplace stress.